fuse-box/fuse-box/docs/plugins/css/CSSPlugin.md

 ]
 ```

-the `group` option should not contain any relative or absolute paths.
+The `group` option should not contain any relative or absolute paths.
 This is a virtual file in the dependency tree.
-You can use
-all parameters described above to customise the behaviour.
-For example
+You can use all parameters described above to customise the behaviour.
+For example:

 ```js
 plugins: [